MethanePowered/MethaneKit/Apps/07-ParallelRendering/README.md

 ### Rotating Cube Parameters Initialization

-The `InitializeCubeArrayParameters` function is responsible for setting up the initial parameters for an 3D grid of cubes that will be rendered in parallel.
-Each cube is positioned in the grid, scaled, and rotated with random speed around Y and Z axes;
-also each cube is assigned to particular thread index.
+The `InitializeCubeArrayParameters` function is responsible for setting up the initial parameters for a 3D grid of cubes that will be rendered in parallel.
+Each cube is positioned in the grid, scaled, and rotated with random speed around the Y and Z axes; each cube is also assigned to a particular thread index.
 After initializing the parameters, the cubes are sorted by their thread indices to ensure that the actual distribution of cubes among render threads matches the assigned thread indices.
 This sorting also improves rendering performance by ensuring that each thread uses a single texture for all its cubes.
 Finally, the function ensures an even distribution of cubes among the threads by adjusting the thread indices.
-The tasks are executed in parallel and the initialized cube parameters are returned.
+The tasks are executed in parallel, and the initialized cube parameters are returned.

 ```cpp
 struct CubeParameters